View Document Text

 existing at the time of the trade.
 We consider the full range of brokerage services,

-including but not limited to execution capabilities, commission rate, financial
+including, but not limited to, execution capabilities, commission rates, financial

-number of primary markets.
-We have controls in place for monitoring execution in
+the number of primary markets.
+We have controls in place to monitor the execution of

 Soft Dollars